 It is important not to panic.
 Your child is only likely to get

-who has symptoms of infection (cough, difficulty in breathing or fever).
+infected if they come into close contact with someone with COVID-19 who has symptoms of infection (cough, difficulty in breathing or fever).
 Close contact is defined as either direct face to face contact or being within 2 metres of that person

 for 15 minutes or more.

 heart problems or lung disease.
 Although we do not yet fully understand whether any specific groups of children are at higher risk of severe disease than others, NHS advice is currently that children vulnerable to influenza are also likely to be more vulnerable to COVID-19.
-However, from what we know so far from China and Italy, there have not been extremely few severe cases in children, including those with cancer or weakened immune systems.
+However, from what we know so far from China and Italy, there have been extremely few severe cases in children, even those with cancer or weakened immune systems.